Peter-Moller/host-info/Explanations.md

 Digital certificates are based on mathematics.
 They have a certain validity period and they can be [*revoked*](https://en.wikipedia.org/wiki/Certificate_revocation_list), i.e. stop working on a command from a central authority.
 They exist in *chains* such as this one for one of our servers:
 ![](Certificate-chain_moodle.png)
 The certificate for the server is linked via an *intermediate certificate* to a [*root certificate*](https://en.wikipedia.org/wiki/Root_certificate) that has been issued by a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority), in this case DigiCert, a commercial corporation.
+(Certificates are part of something called [public key infrastructure, PKI](https://en.wikipedia.org/wiki/Public_key_infrastructure), with the purpose of *binding* public keys with people and organizations).
 This chain is how certificates can be easily checked, and also revoked.

 When one create a request for a certificate, something called a *private key* is also created.
 This key plays an absolutely fundamental role in the security: it is in fact *the* crucial point of the certificate and it is of paramount importance that this key never gets exposed!!
 It will reside in a hidden directory on the web server, to be read only by the server software when validating encryption.